Unlocking the Power of Prayer - Lessons From the Greats

 2. Repent + Relationship

-3. Repent, Lots of good deeds and obedience
+3. Repent, Lots of good deeds and obedience (+ Relationship) (+Re-repent every time you go off track)

-If you die in the next 5 minutes, all you need is sincere repent. - due to the time constraint on your few seconds left, there is no time for deeds, obedience, improvement, relationship, reading bible, etc.
+If you die in the next 5 minutes, all you need is sincere repent. - due to the time constraint on your few seconds left, there is no time for deeds, obedience, improvement, relationship, reading bible, etc. (this scheme will not work if premeditated, I have considered it in my wisdsom.)

-If you die only later today, tomorrow, or any day after,
+If you die only later today, tomorrow, or any day after, your deeds might contradict instead of support your verbal commitment to repent + relationship.

 Teresa of Avila